Museums, historic sites, great camps, scenic railroads, observatories.

 Adirondack Railroad offers scenic train experiences through the beautiful outdoor scenery of New York, departing from stations in Utica, Thendara, and Tupper Lake.
 They provide various themed rides, including special events and multi-hour…

-The Bolton Historical Museum sits on the shores of Lake George in Bolton Landing and educates visitors about the history of Bolton, Lake George and the surrounding region.
+The Bolton Historical Museum, located on the shores of Lake George in Bolton Landing, educates visitors about the history of Bolton, Lake George, and the surrounding region.

 Boots & Birdies is a family-owned, Western-themed fun center in Lake Placid, NY.
 It offers an 18-hole miniature golf course, a baseball batting cage, and a custom mining sluice for gemstone and fossil mining, providing hours of outdoor act…